Burglary Charges in Philadelphia

 • Burglary is a crime against property, not people.

 Burglary is a felony of the first degree, and if convicted you can face up to 20 years in prison.
-If the building you were found in is not equipped as a place where you can overnight and if there was no one in the building when you entered, it is a felony of the second degree.
+A burglary lawyer Philadelphia can help if the building you were found in is not equipped as a place where you can overnight and if there was no one in the building when you entered, it is a felony of the second degree.

-You can’t be found guilty for both burglary and other offense you intended to commit when you entered the building unless the additional defense is a felony of the first or second degree.
+You can’t be found guilty for both burglary and other offenses you intended to commit when you entered the building unless the additional defense is a felony of the first or second degree.

 Burglary is described and defined under The Pennsylvania Criminal Code under Title 18, Chapter 33.